Biography of Hieronymus Mueller

 A few family stories give some insight into principles and operation of the household.
 When Hieronymus learned that one of his younger sons, Fred, got a job paying $10 per week he insisted that Fred go to his new employer and ask to be cut to $4 per week.
 Hieronymus thought this wage was more appropriate for a boy of his age and experience and that too much money might harm his character.

-The children’s rooms and possessions were expected to be kept in orderly fashion and an inspection was preformed by Hieronymus each evening to see that these chores were done.
+The children’s rooms and possessions were expected to be kept in an orderly fashion, and an inspection was performed by Hieronymus each evening to see that these chores were done.
 Corporal punishment was reserved for only the most severe of infractions such as the unfortunate pilfering of some cherries from a neighbor’s tree.
 Evenings were devoted to gatherings of the entire family for readings and story telling.
-The children were encouraged to pursue their individual interest whether in music, athletics or tinkering in the workshop.
+The children were encouraged to pursue their interests whether in music, athletics or tinkering in the workshop.
 While Hieronymus was very much consumed with his work, he took time to share his love of hunting, fishing, and skating with his sons.